dnlbowers/battleships/README.md

 ### ***Audio:***
    * Adding sound effects for missile fire, hit, and miss.
-   * 80's type 8 bit midi file to make it into a retro-type arcade game.
+   * 80's type midi music file to make it into a retro-type arcade game.

 ### ***Randomize the starting player***
    * Currently, the starting player is always the first initiated.
 I want to come back and add a randomized method that allows this to change from game to game. i.e., dice roll (highest number goes first) or a coin toss.